Why I Still Sometimes Print Papers: And How I Do It Better?

 Image-based PDFs are harder in that aspect.
 We have a solution for that problem, which I believe (not sure) uses some computer-vision techniques like threshold-out black-points around the region of interest ROI (obtained using some biggest cluster algorithm or mentioned OCR layer?).

 What is the region of interest?
 Of course, it is the text you want to read.
 But does this include footnotes, a header (with information about the chapter and such), or a page number, which can be far down the text?
-The bigger the region of interest we have, the less readable the printed page will look (cause it will be smaller).
+The bigger the region of interest we have, the less readable the printed page will look (because it will be smaller).
 There were times when I decided to cut page numbers to make text bigger, and then I would write page numbers with a pen on printed pages.

 Scanned page case